 The main goals of our class are:

-MS DIGITAL ART (4th Period): Learn how to create graphic design projects mostly using Adobe Express and a brief introduction to Adobe Photoshop.
+MS DIGITAL ART (4th Period): Learn how to create art and design projects using Adobe Express and Adobe Photoshop, with a brief introduction to Adobe Illustrator.

 GAME & SIMULATION FOUNDATIONS (GAMING 1) (5th-6th Period): Learn game design using Unity.
 There will be a certification exam given in the 2nd semester.